MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex1_DLP_policies.md

 1. Once the policy is created select **Done**.

-You have now created a DLP policy that scans for Credit Card numbers in Microsoft Teams chats and channels and notifies allows users to provide a business justification to override the policy.
+You have now created a DLP policy that scans for Credit Card numbers in Microsoft Teams chats and channels and allows users to provide a business justification to override the policy.

 ### Task 2 - Modify a DLP policy